PavanRangani/docs/docs/prd/trust/view-trust.md

 - Allows to download current as well as history of trust.
 - Shows pdf icon on the header of Trust header.
 On click, Downloads PDF in the same browser tab.
+- `Contact Information` section will only be shown only when trust has an address.
+Otherwise, the whole section won't be shown.
 - For Historical Trust: Click on `Download PDF` action on vertmore, So the pdf file will be downloaded in the same browser tab.
 - For Gift Trust
   - As per Keith, There is no need to show both `Valuation Amount` and `Valuation Notes` in PDF.